esleokan/esleokan.github.io/about.md

         <p><b>Cheerful Little Dragon 🐲 | Seismologist ﮩ٨ـ | Cyclist 🚲</b></p>
         <p>Hello, I'm Loyn, a happy little furred dragon.
 I was inspired into being during my three and a half years of studying in Toulouse, France, shaped by the country's free and unique lifestyle.
 My name is pronounced /lɔɪn/ and written as 洛恩 in Chinese.
 Just like my real name, it often gets misspelled as Lyon, which always fun to hear. </p>
         <p>My fur is a soft blend of blue and green, creating a turquoise color.
 I wear a red scarf around my neck, showing a personality that is quiet but joyful.
 I enjoy a carefree life, staying close to nature and flying across wide open fields on sunny days.
 I feel deeply connected to the Earth, our beautiful blue planet.
 While I don't have fancy patterns, the upside-down heart on my back reflects a playful nature and a unique inner world.</p>
         <p>I am currently mainly active in northern Taiwan.
 I work as a seismologist in the university.
 So if you see me with a hammer, there is no need to worry!
 That just showing I'm doing my job (mostly).
 In my free time, I enjoy road cycling in YangMingShan, both to stay healthy and to challenge myself.
 My short-term career goal is to find a faculty position.
 Having a dragon as a teacher in class would be pretty cool, owo!
 I'm also into photography, especially capturing the vibrant colors and unique personality of each fursuit.
-Whenever I get the chance to shoot, I always try my best to be there!  </p>
+Whenever I get the chance, I always try my best to be there!  </p>
       </div>
       <div class="lang-zh">
       <p><b>愉悅小龍 🐲 | 地震學家 ﮩ٨ـ  | 公路車友 🚲</b></p>